 When it comes to economic incentives, Hungary has the lowest corporate tax rate in the European Union at only 9%.
 As of 2020, the government has made further steps to invite foreign businesses by reducing the employer’s social security contributions to 15,5%.
 Further support is provided for investors who make contributions exceeding 10 million EUR, invest in the tourism segment, or build logistics or manufacturing facilities.

-Focus Industries in Hungary
+Focus industries in Hungary

 The automotive industry is one of the most significant Hungarian economic sectors, accounting for 21% of its exports.
 This type of manufacturing was recognized as the top priority segment.
 It is also one of the most invested in sectors in the country (21.1% of the overall investment is poured into this industry).
 Hungary already has many well-established players in the segment – both local and international.
 For example, Audi Hungaria, Mercedes-Benz, and Robert Bosch are all big industrial producers.